gitpan/URL-Normalize/README.md

 ## new( %opts )

-Constructs a new URL::Normalizer object.
+Constructs a new URL::Normalize object.
 Takes a hash as input argument;

     my $Normalizer = URL::Normalize->new(
         url  => '/foobar.html',            # required